Semiparametric Bayesian Estimation of Dynamic Discrete Choice Models: Conclusion

 \section{Conclusion}

 In this paper, we propose and implement a semiparametric Bayesian estimation method for dynamic discrete choice models that uses flexible mixture specifications for modeling the distribution of unobserved state variables.
 We establish approximation and posterior consistency results that provide frequentist asymptotic guarantees for the method.
-Our approach is shown to perform well in practice for binary and mutlinomial choice models.
-The proposed framework is a robust and computationally tractable semiparametric alternative to the standard dynamic logit model; it provides more reliable inference, especially for counterfactuals.
+Our approach is shown to perform well in practice for binary and multinomial choice models.
+The computational costs of solving the dynamic program with our mixture specification are comparable to those of the dynamic logit.
+Even though the proposed MCMC algorithm requires many more iterations than a standard maximum likelihood method, the proposed framework is a robust and computationally tractable semiparametric alternative to the standard dynamic logit model; it provides more reliable inference, especially for counterfactuals.

-\section{Closed Form Expressions for CCPs and Emax}
+\section{Closed Form Expressions for CCPs and \textit{Emax}}

-\begin{proof}[proof of Lemma \ref{lemma:ccp_emax}] Note that for $E1(z) = \int_{z}^{\infty} e^{-t} / t dt$, $-E1(z) = Ei(-z) $ for positive $z>0$, where $Ei(z) = -\int_{-z}^{\infty} e^{-t} / t dt$ denotes the exponential integral function.
+\begin{proof}[proof of Lemma \ref{lm:ccp_emax}] Note that for $E1(z) = \int_{z}^{\infty} e^{-t} / t dt$, $-E1(z) = Ei(-z) $ for positive $z>0$, where $Ei(z) = -\int_{-z}^{\infty} e^{-t} / t dt$ denotes the exponential integral function.

 The mixture distribution in \eqref{eq:mixture} can be represented as $\epsilon|Z=k \sim \phi(\epsilon;\mu_k,\sigma_k)$, where the random variable $Z$ indicates a mixture component, $Pr(Z=k)=\omega_k$.
 Then,